+Oh?
 I thought we’d have haddock, or cod…

 “PINK FISH!
 I WANT PINK FISH!”

-So, I had a big bunch of fresh parsley, and some salmon fillets.
-A quick browse of the other items available in the fridge and I came up with this concoction, which if I say so myself, was quite delicious.
-The butter melts over the fish and keeps it moist and tender, while the creamy, herby topping complements the flavour of the fish beautifully.
-AND it’s a delightful green colour to boot.
+I now had a big bunch of fresh parsley, and some salmon fillets.
+I did a quick browse of the other items available in the fridge and I came up with the following recipe for parsley crusted salmon.
+Necessity is the mother of invention, as they say.

 - 4 salmon fillets